isomerpages/moe-bendemeersec/_secondary-1-posting/MOE FAS.md

 Parents/Guardians may apply for MOE FAS through the following modes:

 * You can apply <a target="_blank" href="https://go.gov.sg/moe-efas">online</a>.
 * Alternatively, you can download the <a target="_blank" href="https://go.gov.sg/bdms-fasform">MOE FAS Application form</a>  or collect a copy from our General Office.
-Submit the completed form with the supporting document to our General Office by 29 Dec 2023, Friday.
+Submit the completed form with the supporting documents to our General Office by 29 Dec 2023, Friday.

 For Secondary 1 students on the MOE Financial Assistance Scheme, please obtain the school approval letter from your primary school and proceed to the General Officebefore collecting your school books and uniforms.